nhsengland/datascience/docs/articles/posts/synthetic_clinical_notes_agent.md

 > Check out information in the [previous post](https://nhsengland.github.io/datascience/articles/2026/04/09/synthetic_clinical_notes/).

-I'd thought it might be helpful (or not late) to introduce how I went from synthetic clinical notes to a simple agent, in a few hours.
+I'd thought it might be helpful to introduce how I went from synthetic clinical notes to a simple agent, in a few hours.

 ### The agent